Update network settings on devices in the subnetwork

 If DHCP is turned off

 If DHCP is disabled on the private subnet, the algorithm for applying new network settings depends on the presence of a cloud-init or cloudbase-init agent in the images from which the cloud server is created.
-The agents are pre-installed in all ready-made images cloud platform.
-Agents must be installed if you uploaded an image to the Selectel image repository on your own following the instructions below Prepare ISO image to work with the cloud platform.
+Agents are pre-installed in all pre-built cloud platform images.
+Agents must be installed if you uploaded an image to the Selectel image repository using the Prepare an ISO image to work with the cloud platform instructions.

 Cloud-init is installed